Use Windows Analytics with Configuration Manager

-Windows Analytics is a set of solutions that run on Operations Management Suite (OMS).
-These solutions allow you to gain insight into the current state of your environment.
-Devices in your environment report Windows telemetry data and this data can be accessed and analyzed through solutions in the Operations Management Suite web portal.
-By connecting Upgrade Readiness to Configuration Manager, you can directly access the data in the Monitoring node of the Configuration Manager console.
+Windows Analytics is a set of solutions that allow you to gain insight into the current state of your environment.
+Windows devices in your environment report data to Microsoft, which you can access and analyze through these solutions.
+For example, connect Upgrade Readiness to Configuration Manager to directly access the data in the Monitoring workspace of the Configuration Manager console.

-The Windows telemetry data used by Windows Analytics is not transferred directly to the Configuration Manager site server.
-Client computers send Windows telemetry data to the Windows telemetry service.
-This service then transfers the relevant data to Windows Analytics solutions hosted in one of your organization's OMS workspaces.
-Configuration Manager can then direct you to relevant data in the web portal with in-context links, or directly display data that is part of solutions that you have connected to Configuration Manager.
-You can also directly query the data from Operation Management Suite web portal.
+The data used by Windows Analytics isn't transferred directly to the Configuration Manager site server.
+Client computers send data to the Windows cloud service.
+This service then transfers the relevant data to Windows Analytics solutions hosted in one of your organization's workspaces.
+Configuration Manager then directs you to relevant data in the web portal with in-context links.
+It can also directly display data that's part of solutions that you connect to Configuration Manager.

 Configure Clients to report data to Windows Analytics

-For client devices to report data to Windows Analytics, you must configure devices with a Commercial ID key associated with the OMS workspace that hosts your Windows Analytics data.
-You also must configure devices to report telemetry at a telemetry level appropriate for the specific solutions that you want to use.
+For client devices to report data to Windows Analytics, configure them with a commercial ID key.
+This key is Azure Log Analytics workspace that hosts your Windows Analytics data.
+Also configure devices to report data at a level appropriate for the specific solutions that you want to use.

 Configure Windows Analytics client settings

-After navigating to the Windows Analytics settings tab, configure the following settings:
+Select the Windows Analytics settings tab, and configure the following settings:

 Commercial ID key

-The commercial ID key maps information from devices you manage to the OMS workspace that hosts your organization's Windows Analytics data.
-If you have already configured a commercial ID key for use with Upgrade Readiness, use that ID.
-If you do not yet have a commercial ID key, see Generate your commercial ID key.
+The commercial ID key maps information from devices you manage to the Log Analytics workspace that hosts your organization's Windows Analytics data.
+If you've already configured a commercial ID key for use with Upgrade Readiness, use that ID.
+If you don't yet have a commercial ID key, see Copy your commercial ID key.

-For more information about each Windows 10 telemetry level, see Configure Windows telemetry in your organization.
+For more information, see Configure Windows diagnostic data in your organization.

-With the 1710 update, you can set the Windows 10 telemetry data collection level to Enhanced (Limited).
-This setting enables you to gain actionable insight about devices in your environment without devices reporting all of the data in the Enhanced telemetry level with Windows 10 version 1709 or later.
-The Enhanced (Limited) telemetry level includes metrics from the Basic level, as well as a subset of data collected from the Enhanced level relevant to Windows Analytics.
+You can also set the Windows 10 data collection level to Enhanced (Limited).
+This setting enables you to gain actionable insight about devices in your environment without devices reporting all of the data in the Enhanced level with Windows 10 version 1709 or later.
+The Enhanced (Limited) level includes metrics from the Basic level, as well as a subset of data collected from the Enhanced level relevant to Windows Analytics.

 For more information, see Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields.

-On devices running Windows 8.1 or earlier, Internet Explorer data collection can allow Upgrade Readiness to detect web application incompatibilities that could prevent a smooth upgrade to Windows 10.
-Internet Explorer data collection can be enabled on a per internet zone basis.
+On devices running Windows 8.1 or earlier, Internet Explorer can collect data about web apps.
+This data can allow Upgrade Readiness to detect web application incompatibilities that could prevent a smooth upgrade to Windows 10.
+Enable Internet Explorer data collection based on the internet zone.
 For more information about internet zones, see About URL Security Zones.